Geschwister-Scholl-Platz

-Geschwister-Scholl-Platz (Scholl Siblings Plaza) is a short semi-circular plaza located in front of the main building of the Ludwig Maximilian University of Munich (Ludwig-Maximilians-Universität München), located on the Ludwigstraße in Munich, Germany.
-The plaza is named in memory of the Scholl siblings, Sophie Scholl and Hans Scholl, students at Ludwig Maximilian University of Munich during World War II who were among the founding members of the White Rose (Weiße Rose) resistance movement.
+Geschwister-Scholl-Platz (Scholl Siblings Plaza) is a short semi-circular plaza located in front of the main building of LMU Munich (Ludwig-Maximilians-Universität München), located on the Ludwigstraße in Munich, Germany.
+The plaza is named in memory of the Scholl siblings, Sophie Scholl and Hans Scholl, students at LMU Munich during World War II who were among the founding members of the White Rose (Weiße Rose) resistance movement.